 Whether you’ve been trained on sales forecasting or are trying to better understand the best approach for your organization, accurately predicting sales forecasts is not always a clear-cut process.

-Most organizations don’t even have a repeatable, scalable process for forecasting sales, which is a little scary since so many critical choices from hiring to investment decisions are based on sales forecasts.
+Most organizations don’t even have a repeatable, scalable process for forecasting sales, nor the ability to govern the end-to-end process.
+That’s a little scary since so many critical choices from hiring to investment decisions are based on sales forecasts.

 Just listen to Yamini Rangan, Chief Customer Officer at Dropbox: